WTCSC/the-meh-thematical-calculator-DylanSoule/README.md

 ```bash
 cd [file path to calc.py] | python3 calc.py
 ```
-After running the file you will begin to be prompted by our intern, who is really rude, but just deal with them
+After running the file you will begin to be prompted by our intern, who is really rude, but unfortunately we couldn't find another hire, so you're gonna have to deal with them.
 Once you get to the part where you input what you want to do, input in the form of a [operation] b
+* examples
+    * 1 + 2 for addition
+    * 2 - 1 for subtraction
+    * 3 * 5 for multiplication
+    * 9 / 3 for division
+    * 2 ^ 5 for exponentiation
+After one operation, you have the option to either do another one or quit the program

 ### Warning